 Failure of a second reaction control wheel on NASA’s Kepler planet-finding space telescope has ended data collecting with the spacecraft, but not analysis of the “terabytes” of data already captured.
 Scientists have a calendar quarter of data still to analyze for the telltale flickers in the light of distant stars as planets pass in front of them, and perhaps two more years of work in all conducting additional analysis and confirming their findings with ground-based observations, ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Reaction Wheel Failure Ends Kepler Data Collection; Analysis Continues".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Reaction Wheel Failure Ends Kepler Data Collection; Analysis Continues".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.